Gif-Comic-DSL/SolarSystemRuntimeAnalysis/README.md

     - expand <1.8> under External Libraries, right click tools.jar and select copy > copy path...
     - open File > Project Structure > Modules > Dependencies, click the + icon in the bottom left corner and click "JARs or directories"
     - follow the copied path, select tools.jar and click open

+## Runtime Dependenices
+1. The front end can be run with a js dev server like `live-server`.
+You can install `live-server` from `npm`:
+    `npm install -g live-server`
+    If you don't have  `npm` setup, you can install it with `brew install npm`.

+## Building/Compiling the plugin

+This plugin isn't an application that can be run on its own; it's a tool used to modify the source code of other Java projects.
+Therefore, it doesn't need a Main file/method, and we shouldn't be clicking the green triangle that `runs` the project.
+However, to the left of the Add Configuration menu, there's a little hammer which `builds` the project, and that button works perfectly ;)
+Simply click the hammer to build the plugin and check to make sure the build was successful.

 ## Running the plugin on a target project
 We have written a bash script to automate the several steps required to run our dynamic analysis and visualization tool.